 What you eat determines your body odor.
 Meals that tend to make you sweat lead to body odor.
 Other foods like onions and garlic, on the other hand, have an odor that can be released via your pores when you sweat.
 Caffeinated and alcoholic beverages might make you sweat more.

-try to consume a healthful as much as possible.
+Try to consume a healthful diet as much as possible.
 It’s important to remember that it’s not always about eliminating certain items entirely, but rather about eating them in moderation.

 4. Wear Breathable Clothes